 Can You Buy A Model Home?

-How To Buy A Model Home
+How Does Buying A Model Home Work?

 You should ask to see all the different model homes in that neighborhood and compare them to other homes in the area.
 From there, you can negotiate a price with the builder.
 Make sure to have the home inspected and check up on the reputation of that builder before signing a contract.

 Buying A Model Home Vs. Traditional Housing

 Here are some of the biggest differences between buying a model home and a new home: